 I. The Misframed Argument

-The usual language for this misfit is metaphorical.
-We speak of gaps, absences, holes.
-The most famous of these is the so-called “God-shaped hole”: the claim that humans possess an innate space for the divine, a longing for meaning or transcendence that only God can fill.
+The usual language is metaphorical.
+Gaps.
+Absences.
+Holes.
+The most famous: the so-called "God-shaped hole," the claim that humans possess an innate space for the divine, a longing only God can fill.
 Believers take this as evidence.
-Skeptics take it as pathology.
-Both miss something important.
+Skeptics call it pathology and move on, which is a pity, because the hole is real.
+The mistake lies in how we fill it.

 That move is religion.